hubmapconsortium/software-docs/docs/clt/index.md

 -h or --help  Show this help message.

--d or --destionation	Manually select a download location within the user's
+-d or --destination	Manually select a download location within the user's
                         home direcotry.
 For example:
                           'hubmap-clt transfer manifest-file -d Desktop'
             			will download to the user's Desktop directory.
 The